UPPMAX/UPPMAX-documentation/docs/cluster_guides/maja.md

 ## Migration from Bianca to Maja

-As both clusters are UPPMAX clusters, we are probably able to tranfer your data from Bianca to Maja.
+As both clusters are UPPMAX clusters, we are probably able to transfer your data from Bianca to Maja.